 Since the economic downturn, concertmaster compensation has failed to keep pace with executive and music director stakeholders and for the 2013/14 season, they were the only group to experience a decline in average compensation (-0.19 percent).

-Otherwise, the 2012/13 season didn’t witness any unusual items other than one positive move in the form of a new entry into the list of ensembles that report concertmaster compensation: the Alabama Symphony.
+Otherwise, the 2013/14 season didn’t witness any unusual items other than one positive note in the form of a new entry into the list of ensembles that report concertmaster compensation: the Kansas City Symphony.

 Adaptistration makes no claim to the accuracy of information from documents compiled or reported by external sources.
 If you have reason to believe any of the information is inaccurate or has changed since reported in any of the above sources and you can provide documentation to such effect, please feel free to use the following form to submit a notice.

 An Important Note About Concertmaster Compensation Reporting